 - Matchbox Cafe at 2 Sun Wui Road, Causeway Bay for silk stocking coffee

-- 18 Grams at 10 Johnston Road, Wan Chai (and other locations) for espresso
+- 18 Grams at 10 Johnston Road, Wan Chai (and other locations) for espresso, or

 - Cafe Corridor at 26A Russell Street, Causeway Bay for espresso